pingcap/docs/time-to-live.md

 ### TTL and the default values of data types

-You can use TTL together with [default values of data types](/data-type-default-values.md).
+You can use TTL together with [default values of the data types](/data-type-default-values.md).
 The following are two common usage examples:

 * Use `DEFAULT CURRENT_TIMESTAMP` to specify the default value of a column as the current creation time and use this column as the TTL timestamp column: